The VBA Curve Tracer Project

 Spoiler alert; it does, with some minor adjustments.
 We also identified and know how to fix a number of layout errors and silkscreen changes for the next board turn.
 We're now verifying the operation and also made some changes we want to implement in the next revision.

-Below is the Front board facing the Face plate with all the parts mounted.
+Below is the previous version of the Front board facing the Face plate with all the parts mounted.
 The two floating potmeters are for the Step Delay and the Offset and are mounted directly on the Face plate (with shorter wires than shown here).

 Below is the fully mounted sandwich.
 The distance between these two boards is adjusted to be 18mm and secured by the toggle and rotary switches and the Current and Volt potmeters that also connect the two ground planes together.